melpst/parking-calculator/README.md

 ```

 ### GET /mall/:id/checkprice
-This API will return parking fee of car that parked in mall id `:id`
+This API will return parking fee of car that parked in mall id `:id`.

 Example link : `localhost:3000/mall/1/checkprice`

 Response